IGVF-DACC/igvf-subsample-db/README.md

 }
 ```

 * `subsampling_min` defines the minimum number of objects in the profile after subsampling.
+It's bound to the actual number of objects. i.e. taking `MIN(number_of_objects, subsampling_min)`.
 * `subsampling_rate` defines the minimum number of objects as total (respecting `subsampling_cond` if defined) number of objects in the profile multiplied by the rate.
 MAX of these two values will be taken as the final number of subsampled objects in the profile.
 * `subsampling_cond` is a JSON object that defines conditions for the rule.
 For the above example, this will only subsample objects with a property `assay_term_name` defined as `ChIP-seq`.
 You can use any valid property in a profile.
 See profile's schema JSON to find such property.